magicabook/BatchDocking--Automated_Workflow_Based_on_AutoDock-GPU/README.md

 ## V 1.7.2 Alpha Changelog
 ### The Update that Changed the Software
+1. It is recommended to delete any residual ligands from previous simulations prior to initiating a new docking run to prevent potential interference<br>
-1. Support for inputting small molecules in `.csv` format.
+2. Support for inputting small molecules in `.csv` format.
 When using `.txt` format inputs, blank lines are skipped without processing.
 Conversion failures no longer terminate software execution - instead, error messages are displayed<br>
-2. SMILES molecule collections can now be directly extracted as `.pdb` format without intermediate steps!
+3. SMILES molecule collections can now be directly extracted as `.pdb` format without intermediate steps!
 Consequently, we've removed the `change_smi_sing.py` module and `ligand_smi_sing` directory<br>
-3. You can now freely select `molecular force fields` for .pdb generation in Settings.
+4. You can now freely select `molecular force fields` for .pdb generation in Settings.
 For force field explanations, see Open Babel's technical documentation: https://openbabel.org/docs/Forcefields/Overview.html<br>
-4. Added customizable options for printing molecular docking result details<br>
+5. Added customizable options for printing molecular docking result details<br>
-5. You can now customize whether the software generates small molecules in `.mol2` format to facilitate usage with certain molecular dynamics software.<br>
+6. You can now customize whether the software generates small molecules in `.mol2` format to facilitate usage with certain molecular dynamics software.<br>
 6. Optimized the functional layout of `Settings` module following CADD workflow sequence for more intuitive logic<br>
 7. Algorithm optimization in `set.py` module to reduce code clutter and improve execution efficiency<br>
 8. Fixed several long-standing persistent bugs<br>